srm-kzilla/opsap/INSTRUCTIONS.md

 *   At the bottom, the home screen should contain tabs, which when tapped upon, redirect to the below-mentioned pages of the App.

 *  Pages of the App:
-    1.  **Gallery:** When the users reach this page, they should be able to see a collection of activities & campaigns that the OPSAP has conducted over the past 2 years.
-Pictures to be used are available in the `assets` folder.
+    1.  **Gallery:** When the users reach this page, they should be able to see a collection of activities & campaigns that the OPSAP has conducted over the past 2 years (any placeholder photos can be used for now).
     2.  **Meet The Team:** When the users reach this page, they should be able to see the names and pictures of all the 26 OnePlus Student Ambassadors.
-Their pictures and names are available in the `assets` folder.
+Their pictures and names are available in the `assets/images/team` folder.
-    3.  **Event Reel:** When the users reach this page, they should have the following 3 options:
+    3.  **Event Reel:** When the users reach this page, they should have the following 3 options: (photos are available in the `assets/images/events` folder)

         1.  **Upcoming Events**
         2.  **On-going Events**
         3.  **Past Events**
     4.  **Collaborate with us**: When the users reach this page, they should come across a form which asks for their essential details & a short description of their collaboration idea.
 Once submitted, it should display a “Thank you” message.

- P.S: The details & content for each of these events are available in the `assets` folder of this repository

 **Bonus Features:**